bhumphrey0x20/maze/README.md

  * Next replace the Makefile, AndroidManifest.xml, and strings.xml (strings.xml is located in the ./sources/res/values folder) of the rawdraw-android repo with the corresponding files in the Maze repo.

+ * Move the remaining files to the rawdraw-android repo.

  * Finally, in the new makefile you will need to change the value of `ANDROIDVERSION?=` to your version of Android.

 Good Luck!